C.J. Uzomah Player Prop Bets for NFL Week 9 | Cincinnati vs. Cleveland 11/7/2021

 Matchup vs. Cleveland

-- Against the Browns, Uzomah has averaged 21.2 receiving yards per game in his eight career matchups, 5.3 fewer than his over/under for Sunday's game.
+- Uzomah is averaging 21.2 receiving yards per game in eight career matchups against the Browns, 5.3 fewer than his receiving yards prop bet over/under for Sunday's game (26.5).

-- In eight matchups with the Browns, Uzomah has had a TD catch three times, but not more than one in a single contest.
+- Uzomah, in eight matchups, had a touchdown catch three times.
+But he did not have multiple TDs in any of those games.

 - Note: Uzomah's stats vs. Browns date back to 2016.

-- The 239.4 yards per game the Browns are allowing through the air makes them the NFL's ninth-ranked pass defense.
+- The Browns are allowing 239.4 passing yards per game this season, the NFL's ninth-ranked pass defense.

-- The Browns have surrendered 17 touchdowns through the air (2.1 per game).
-They are 29th in the NFL in that category.
+- At 2.1 passing TDs allowed per game, the Browns defense is ranked 29th in the NFL.

 Recent Performances

-- In last week's outing against the Jets, Uzomah was targeted four times, picking up 33 yards on four receptions.
+- Against the Jets last week, Uzomah was targeted four times and totaled 33 yards on four receptions.

-- Over his last three games, Uzomah has caught 10 passes for 139 yards and three touchdowns.
-He was targeted 10 times, and averaged 46.3 yards per game.
+- In his last three games, Uzomah has 10 catches (on 10 targets) for 139 yards and three touchdowns, averaging 46.3 yards per game.

 Uzomah's Cincinnati Teammates